williamouyang/okta.github.io/_source/_use_cases/api_security/index.md

 * Enjoy the highest quality, always-available API Access Management.
 * Let Okta do the work of consuming standards changes to provide more or better services.

-> Note: In places where we feel the standards may expose customers to the risk of using bad practices, we have implemented stricter requirements or behaviors.
+> Note: In some places we have implemented stricter requirements or behaviors for additional security.

 ## Putting the Pieces Together